pmslavin/pywrparser/docs/source/usage.rst

    :scale: 50%
    :class: scaled-link

+This report may be customised with the various configuration options described in the `display options` section of the output from ``pywrparser --help``.

 A *valid* network is one for which neither errors nor warnings are generated.
-Parsing a valid network results in the display of a brief report describing the network.
-This report may be customised with the various configuration options.
+Parsing a valid network results in the display of a brief report describing characteristics of the network...

 .. code-block:: console